-The Club’s identity has thus evolved over the years and the decision to formulate a new crest (9) in 2002 was two-fold.
-Firstly, as the VCC crest incorporated many separate elements introduced over a number of years, there was uncertainty surrounding its exact origination.
-Consequently, the Club was unable to copyright the crest.
-Secondly, it had always been one of the Club’s primary objectives to embrace the future and move forward.
-With Emirates Stadium on the horizon and the Gunners consistently challenging for domestic and European honours, the Club believed it was the ideal time to introduce a new crest.
+The club’s identity has thus evolved over the years and the decision to formulate a new crest (10) in 2002 was taken to embrace the future and move forward.
+With Emirates Stadium on the horizon and the Gunners consistently challenging for domestic and European honours, the club believed it was the ideal time to introduce a new crest.

-The shirt for the 2011/12 season featured a special 125th anniversary crest design (10) combining the graphic of the first Club crest with the current version.
+The shirt for the 2011/12 season featured a special 125th anniversary crest design (11) combining the graphic of the first club crest with the current version.

 The 15 oak leaves to the right of the crest acknowledge the founders who would meet in the local Royal Oak pub.
 Underneath the crest is one of the first recorded mottos related to the armament and battle - 'Forward' - with the anniversary dates of 1886 and 2011 either side of the heart of the shirt.